Blog

 Kyotango has the oldest claim to the Hagoromo legend, and even here we have different versions.
 The first is that an angel came to Earth and was swimming in a pond.
 She was hidden by an elderly couple so she couldn’t return to heaven.
 She lived with the couple for some time making sake, and was later cast out and went to live in another village.

 The other version is that after swimming in pond Hagoromo met and married a local hunter.
 They stayed in Kyotango and made their family here.
-Hagoromo’s only daughter was later enshrined in the Otome Shrine at the foot of Isanagosan Mountain.
+One of Hagoromo’s daughters was later enshrined in the Otome Shrine at the foot of Isanagosan Mountain.
 It’s said that if you visit the shrine you will be blessed with a beautiful daughter.

 The view from the top of Isanagosan Mountain